The format is:

 An argument is a pair of class name and argument name.
 One argument is required for the setter.
 The argument class is the class of the value that can be assigned to the setter.

-It is a keyword that indicates the end of the setter definition.
+This is a keyword that indicates the end of the setter definition.

 You can use the abbreviation "es" instead of "endsetter".
 Note that "es" is also a keyword.